mikekoscinski/cycling-game/README.md

 Guidance:
 - This game was inspired by a JavaScript tutorial created by the Code Explained YouTube channel (https://www.youtube.com/watch?v=L07i4g-zhDA).
 This tutorial walks viewers through the creation of a Flappy Bird clone.
 The core logic of my game (its draw function) was informed by this tutorial.

+## Opportunities for Improvement

+The code for this game is _very_ imperative.
+It could be more concise if it made better better use of JavaScript's in-built functions.

+The game engine is _memory intensive_.
+I mentioned earlier that each frame of the game is redrawn.
+However, old frames are not discarded from working memory.
+Consequently, performance atrophy increases as the duration of the gameplay session does.
+This is not ideal and should be corrected in the future.

 ## Project Status